-- It is recommended that you complete the subject knowledge audits for English, maths and science ahead of the induction days find them on the pre-course Welcome Pages. - Your training starts in your host school at the start of term, and you are expected to attend INSETs as required. - The course starts at university on Thursday 4th September at 9am in The Portrait room, Grove House, Froebel College.
-Maps will be added to the pre-course Welcome Pages. - The course ends on Friday 10th July 2026.
-There follows a week of contingency days should you need to make up any days of absence from placement.
+- It is recommended that you complete the subject knowledge audits for English, maths and science ahead of the induction days find them on the pre-course Welcome Pages. - The course starts at university on Monday 1st September at 9am and details of the location will be added to these webpages.
+You will then be full-time at university until Friday 12th September. - You will spend five days from 15th 19th September in an observation school which you will need to find.
+Please use the letter for schools from the link on the Welcome Pages, which you can send to Head Teachers, in schools local to you, explaining the purpose of the days.
+You will also be given an Observation days booklet to complete some tasks during your time in school.
+We will explain this to you during induction. - The course ends on Friday 10th July 2026 with an additional week of contingency days to make up any missed days.
 You are not required in school either at half-terms or during the Christmas or Easter holidays.
 However, your placement school may have slightly different term dates than the norm and you will need to be flexible if this is the case.
 Also, please note you will be using some of these 'school holidays' to complete your assignments. - Please do not arrange holidays or time away during the programme term dates as 100% attendance is required on both taught programme and school placements.

-We will be holding a Taster morning on campus on Thursday 3rd July from 9-1pm.
-You can book to attend this via the link on the Welcome Pages or contact Steph Laird via the email address below for details.
+We will be holding a Taster morning on campus on Thursday 3^{rd} July from 9-1pm.
+You can register your attendance for this on the Welcome pages.